Options for paying for classes.

 Class Withdrawals After the Add/Drop Period

 The student must provide the “Last Date of Attendance” on the withdrawal form received by the Attendance and Registration Office.
-The “Last Date of Attendance” and the date the form was received for process with be recorded for reporting and compliance requirements.
+The “Last Date of Attendance” and the date the form was received for processing will be recorded for reporting and compliance requirements.